Frequently asked questions for Azure Cloud Services (extended support)

 How does my application code change on Cloud Services (extended support)

 There are no changes required for your application code packaged in cspkg.
-Your existing applications will continue to work as before.
+Your existing applications continue to work as before.

 Does Cloud Services (extended support) allow CTP package format?